Parallelising Glauber dynamics: Introduction

-We view our result on the Ising model as a proof of concept for parallelisation using $k$-Glauber dynamics, and hope it serves as a useful framework for constructing parallel algorithms for other families of discrete distributions.
+We view our result on the Ising model and the $p$-spin model as proofs of concept for parallelisation using $k$-Glauber dynamics, and hope it serves as a useful framework for constructing parallel algorithms for other families of discrete distributions.
+As discussed in the next section, using a different parallel algorithm, the work \cite{liu2022simple} obtains \Cref{t:main} but not \Cref{t:main-p-spin}.